What Are the Rules for Nursing Home Visits? FAQ for Facilities

 CMS visitation guidelines for nursing homes recognize the psychosocial impact of allowing visitors.
 Nursing home residents benefit from socialization — it improves mood, promotes activity, and supports healthier overall well-being.
 Visitation also promotes patient-and-family-centered care, which can improve patient satisfaction at your facility.

-This consideration, along with ensuring a sufficient number of nursing home residents are vaccinated against COVID-19 and other contagious pathogens, allows facilities to relax their visitation policies.
-Post-COVID-19 updates that may impact your facility include the following.
+This consideration, while ensuring a sufficient number of nursing home residents are vaccinated against COVID-19 and other contagious pathogens, allows facilities to relax their visitation policies.
+Other considerations that may impact your facility include the following.

 Can a nursing home deny visitors?